 The biggest name being bandied about lately is Terrell Owens.
 The Buffalo Bills haven't been able to figure out how to use the future Hall of Famer, who likely will be gone when his contract is up after the season.

 With that in mind, here's a deadline preview for all four AFC East clubs.

 Market status: Sellers.
 The Bills are 1-4 and seemingly regressing by the week.
 There's no point in trying to acquire players for this season, unless their objective is to miss the playoffs by four games instead of five.

 Shopping list: Draft picks.
 Whether the Bills choose to admit it, they're obviously in a rebuilding mode.
 They need to pay attention to the Cleveland Browns and start acting like it.
 The Browns have acquired 11 draft picks for next year.
 The Bills should be gathering as many as they can, too.

 Buying power: Owens is Buffalo's most prominent currency.
 Trading him away makes sense.
 He's on a one-year contract.
 The Bills coaching staff can't figure out how to get him involved (averaging 2.4 catches and 40.4 yards a game).
 He already has sold tickets and jerseys.

 The problem for Buffalo is that the market will be cold for Owens.
 Buffalo might have been the only team that wanted him to begin with, and Owens hasn't made an impact that would change a GM's mind.
-Plus, Owens is the only attractive asset the Bills have to promote for their Week 13 game in Toronto, a city the club still is trying to entice.
+Plus, Owens is the only attractive asset the Bills have to promote for their Week 13 game in Toronto, a city the club still is trying to win over.

 Return man and receiver Roscoe Parrish might draw some interest for a late-round draft pick.
 He badly wants out of Buffalo, and his flubbed punt return clinched Sunday's embarrassing loss to Cleveland.
 A team would need him only for his return skills because Parrish would need time to integrate into an offense.